ISLAND IN THE SAND

 “Wren, you pull on Sol’s lever while I pull on this one,” she instructed, grabbing the lever awkwardly, inserting her forearms into the small space and gripping the lever with both hands.
 She looked over at Wren.
 Both of them knelt before their respective doors, looking at one another.
 Both of them planted their knees against the metal of the doors and prepared to pull on the levers with all their might.

 “Sure we want to do this, Star?”
-Wren asked, before putting all of his energy into pulling on his lever.
+Wren asked, before putting all of her energy into pulling on his lever.

 “Not much air left in here,” Star said, holding her head upward with closed eyes and inhaling deeply while listening at the same time for any noises the might come down through the table jammed up into the ceiling pipe.